-- Mar 04th 2020, Thursday, in-class, through Blackboard - ► open-book, open-notes - ► You can bring a calculator, but no cellphones. - The math is simple, you probably won't need a calculator. - Do not waste time if you stuck on a problem, move forward and revisit the problem later. - The exam have Conceptual questions and Problems. - The problems will be similar as those in the assignments.
+- Oct 5th 2024, Saturday, 2:30pm (2nd session) - In-person, must attend - Length: 75 minutes - Close-book, close-notes, close everything - ► You can bring a calculator, but no cellphones. - The math is simple, you probably won't need a calculator. - Do not waste time if you stuck on a problem, move forward and revisit the problem later. - Don not leave any questions unanswered. - The exam have Conceptual questions and Problems. - The problems will be similar as those in the assignments.